nasa/earthdata-search/CONTRIBUTING.md

 consistently regardless of execution order.

-The entire suite of Earthdata Search tests, including unit, functional, and integration tests, may be run using the `rake test` command.
+The entire suite of Earthdata Search tests, including unit, functional, and integration tests, may be run using the `docker-compose run web rake test` command.
 Earthdata Search uses RSpec and Jasmine for its tests.

 Integration specs use Capybara and Selenium to simulate browser